-The Mobility Agreement, signed between the Ministry of Finance and the National Insurance Institute on 01.06.1977, codifies the benefits and entitlements to which individuals with limited mobility (an impairment affecting the body from the waist down and limits capacity to move around and be mobile) are eligible..
+The Mobility Agreement, signed between the Ministry of Finance and the National Insurance Institute on 01.06.1977, is intended to regulate the benefits and entitlements to which individuals between ages 3-67 who have an impairment affecting the body from the waist down and limits capacity to move around and be mobile, are eligible.

 - The purpose of the agreement is to enable those who cannot walk due to a medical impairment to be more mobile, to allow individuals with disabilities to get to work, and to encourage the inclusion and integration of individuals with limited mobility in the work force.

 - Over the years, various amendments have been added to the agreement, such as:

 - The option to have the rate of disability weighted for patients with arthritis in the impaired limb(s).

 - Allowing authorized drivers to live up to 1.5 km (as the crow flies) from the individual with limited mobility's home (instead of 500 m as it had been previously).

 - The rights provided based on the agreement, in accordance with various conditions, include a monetary benefit, a special vehicle, reimbursement for wheelchair costs, a loan for the purchase of a vehicle, and/or other benefits.

 - Mobility benefit recipients must be Israeli residents currently living in Israel.

 - In order to be recognized as an eligible benefit recipient, one must first appear before a Ministry of Health medical committee.

 - The medical committee examines individuals with disabilities and determines if they suffer from one of the impairments included in the Mobility Agreement (a detailed list of the impairments is found in Appendix A of the agreement).